sern-handler/handler/README.md

 - Start quick.
 Plug and play or customize to your liking.
 - Embraces reactive programming.
 For consistent and reliable backend.
 - Switch and customize how errors are handled, logging, and more.
 - Use it with TypeScript or JavaScript.
-CommonJS and ESM are supported.
-All welcome.
+CommonJS and ESM supported.
 - Active and growing community, always here to help.
 [Join us](https://sern.dev/discord)
 - Unleash its full potential with a powerful CLI and awesome plugins.